5 Top Picks

 If you are working at a different site each day, portability features like locking pins are important.
 If you’re concerned about longevity, also keep an eye out for units which may have “soft starts” that reduce wear and tear on the motor.

 Whenever you choose to use a miter saw, make sure you are using plenty of proper safety equipment.

 The safety features don't make gloves and earplugs redundant.
 They’re there because you’re using a dangerous piece of equipment.

-When operating a miter saw you should be sure to use eye protection, hearing protection, and gloves.
+When operating a miter saw you should be sure to use eye protection, hearing protection, and gloves to ensure accurate cuts.
 You may even want to consider a respirator or other mask.